nolash/go-vise/README.md

 - param `three` is a _sink_.

 The renderer may use up to `256 - 120 - 5 - 12 = 119` bytes from the _sink_ when rendering the output.

+### Menu rendering

+The menu is appended to the template output.

+A max size can be set for the menu, which will count towards the space available for the _template sink_.

+Menus too long for a single screen should be browseable through separate screens.
+How the browse choice is displayed is defined using the `MSEP` definition.
+The browse choice counts towards the menu size capacity.

+When browsing additional menu pages, the template output should not be included.

 ### Multipage support